Textile manufacturing: Associated job titles

+Associated job titles include piecer, scavenger, weaver, tackler, draw boy.

 Issues

 When a hand loom was located in the home, children helped with the weaving process from an early age.
 Piecing needs dexterity, and a child can be as productive as an adult.
 When weaving moved from the home to the mill, children were often allowed to help their older sisters, and laws had to be made to prevent child labour from becoming established.
+The working conditions of cotton production were often harsh, with long hours, low pay, and dangerous machinery.
+Children, above all, were also prone to physical abuse and often forced to work in unsanitary conditions.
+It should also be noted that children who worked in handlooms often faced extreme poverty and were unable to obtain an education.
+The working conditions of cotton production were often harsh, with long hours, low pay, and dangerous machinery. unable to obtain an education.

 Knitting – fabric manufacture

 Knitting by machine is done in two different ways; warp and weft.
 Weft knitting (as seen in the pictures) is similar in method to hand knitting with stitches all connected to each other horizontally.
 Various weft machines can be configured to produce textiles from a single spool of yarn or multiple spools, depending on the size of the machine cylinder (in which the needles are bedded).
 In a warp knit, there are many pieces of yarn and there are vertical chains, zigzagged together by crossing the cotton yarn.

 Warp knits do not stretch as much as a weft knits, and they are run-resistant.
 A weft knit is not run-resistant, but it has more stretch.
 This is especially true if spools of elastane are processed from separate spool containers and interwoven through the cylinder with cotton yarn, giving the finished product more flexibility and preventing it from having a 'baggy' appearance.
 The average t-shirt is a weft knit.